Meulymooh/NLA/readme.md

 ## Details about the website

-Made with bootstrap.
+* Starting date: 15th June, 2019
+* Framework: bootstrap
+* Languages: HTML, CSS, Javascript, PHP

+## Finished

+* Homepage

-## To be implemented
+## To be completed

+* All other pages.
 * Calling all pages and sections via PHP.